Residential Arrearage Management Program (RAMP)

 If you are experiencing a financial hardship in which your household income is within sixty percent (60%) of the State Median Income (SMI) guideline, you may be eligible for The Berkshire Gas Company, Residential Arrearage Management Program (RAMP).

-The RAMP program forgives past due bills for qualified low income residential customers, that have active accounts that are three hundred ($300) dollars and sixty (60) days or more past due.
-Forgiveness of the past due balance is extended “onetime” only.
+The RAMP program forgives past due bills for qualified low income residential customers, that have active accounts that are past due.
 Forgiveness credits are applied over time, on a monthly basis, and conditional upon a monthly customer payment of the current charges over a minimum twelve (12) month payment agreement.
 Program participants receive forgiveness credits to their past due account once all program requirements have been met.
 (Some restrictions may apply.)

 The following eligibility guidelines must be met to qualify for the Residential Arrearage Management Program (RAMP):